fschuett/linuxmuster-backup/README.md

 linuxmuster-backup
 ==================

-Backup package for the linuxmuster.net server
+Backup package for the linuxmuster.net server using mondo.